KishanKRavi/weather-app/README.md

 # Weather Info app
-this app provies us with some basic data of weather according to the location or places search.
+This app provies us with some basic data of weather according to the location or places search.
 ____________________________________________

-** Used Tech's **
+## Technologies Used :
 * ReactJS
 * JS
 * API (to gather weather information using weather API's)